Schedule of Events

 To ensure everyone can enjoy their meal comfortably, please wait to choose a seat until after you’ve gotten your food.
 This helps guests who are ready to eat find a place to sit.
 If you have any trouble locating a seat, Reunion staff will be happy to assist you.

-If you are getting beer or wine, please be prepared to show your ID (to verify age) and name badge to receive a wristband.
+If you are getting beer or cider, please be prepared to show your ID (to verify age) and name badge to receive a wristband.
 Sparkling water, sodas, and cups for the water monsters will be available self-serve.

 Food truck lines look long?
 Feel free to grab something from one of the beverage tents and enjoy the music, games, and other activities while the line settles.